linearregression/basho_bench/example_test_run.md

 ##The example setup:
 * one target node: gen_rpc_target@127.0.0.1 for taking all the requests.
-It must exist first.
+It must exist first. call run_target.sh
-*
----call run_target.sh
-* one test node gen_rpc_bench@127.0.0.1 to send out requests
+* one test node gen_rpc_bench@127.0.0.1 to send out requests. call run_test.sh
----call run_test.sh

 There are other setups configurations.
-Consule basho tech documentation.
+Consult basho tech documentation.

 ##Get your test results:
-make all_results <-- this runs all tests. consult Makefile for other options make results-browser  <-- spin out browser for pretty plot of test logs
+* make all_results  (this runs all tests. consult Makefile for other options)
+* make results-browser  (spin out browser for pretty plot of test logs) ** Other options availble in Makefile

-Files of insterest:
+## Other Files/Folders of insterest:

-./examples -- gen_rpc.config
+* ./examples -- gen_rpc.config
-./example_script
+*
+*./example_script
     --
     --
-./tests <-- all the test logs/crash logs etc. Results are in csv file.
+./tests ( test logs/crash logs etc. Results are in csv file.)
 Sample test run for a one minute test: example_script/gen_rpc_sample_run.pdf  <-- jsut a sample plot.